metal-crow/Dark-Souls-PvP-AI/README.md

 https://github.com/OrdinaryMagician.
 Various projects in dark souls 2, and assembly master.
 https://www.youtube.com/user/Birdulon.
 Master reverse engineerer, seriously he found the Dark Souls 2 bullet params a week after it came out.

+I tag commits when i have tested that current build, and it peforms to my liking.
+Anything between tags, or after the most recent tag, can be assumed to be broken or non-functional.

 ##Setup
 * Install [Vjoy](http://vjoystick.sourceforge.net/site/index.php/download-a-install).
 * Create Vjoy controller with the config: x,y,z,rx,ry,20 buttons,1 discrete pov